 San Diego is about an hour and a half drive from Orange County, depending on traffic.
 You can take an easy straight shot along the coast on highway 5 with beautiful views of the ocean along the drive.
 Or you can skip the drive and take Amtrak’s metro link all the way down.
 However you arrive in San Diego, it certainly is a great day trip or weekend getaway destination for Orange County residents.

 Although not all the experiences are free, here are some free and some on the cheap.
 Better yet, if you plan to visit frequently consider an Explorer Pass.
-The family pass covers two adults and four children for an entire year of entry.
-At a price tag of $229 it is really a great value to entice you to keep returning.
+The family pass covers two adults and four children for an entire year of entry and comes in at an affordable price.

 - House of Pacific Relations International Cottages: Built as part of the 1935 Exposition, these cottages give a glimpse into cultures and countries all over the world.
 Open only on the weekends, Sundays at 2pm is when the popular Lawn Programs occur.
 Watch various performances, see different costumes and enjoy ethnic foods hosted by a member culture.
 Cottages are open between 11:00 a.m. until 5:00 p.m. every Saturday and Sunday, showcasing the national traditions from many lands.